DJay2012/DJBot-NLP-Project/README.md

 # Acknowledgments
 This project uses the NLTK and TensorFlow libraries.
 Special thanks to the developers of Keras and other open-source tools.

+# Thank you for checking out this project! 🙏
+If you have any questions, feel free to open an issue or reach out directly!